N-Quasi-Abelian Categories vs N-Tilting Torsion Pairs: -tilting torsion classes

-In the hierarchy of $n$-quasi-abelian categories the $2$-level is defined in the following way: \begin{definition} \footnote{This notion is sometimes called \emph{pre-abelian} by some authors.} An additive category $\cE$ is said \emph{$2$-quasi-abelian} if it admits kernels and cokernels.
-Hence any $1$-quasi-abelian category is also $2$-quasi-abelian. \end{definition} At the $2$-level a tilting torsion class is: \begin{definition} Let $\cA$ be an abelian category.
-A full subcategory $\cE\hookrightarrow \cA$ is a \emph{$2$-tilting torsion class} if \begin{enumerate} \item $\cE$ cogenerates $\cA$; \item $\cE$ is closed under extensions in $\cA$; \item $\cE$ has kernels; \item for any exact sequence $0\to A\to X_1\to X_2\to B\to 0$ in $\cA$ with $X\in\cE$ and $A,B\in\cA$ we have $B\in\cE$. \end{enumerate} Hence any $1$-tilting torsion class as in Definition~\ref{D:tilttorpair} is also a $2$-tilting torsion class. \\ Dually a \emph{$2$-cotilting torsion-free class} in $\cA$ is a full generating extension closed subcategory $\cE$ of $\cA$ admitting cokernels and closed under kernels in $\cA$.
-Hence any $1$-tilting torsion-free class as in Definition~\ref{D:tilttorpair} (see also Lemma~\ref{L:eq1ttc}) is also a $2$-tilting torsion-free class. \end{definition}
+At the $2$-level a tilting torsion class is given by the $2$-version of the characterization of Lemma~\ref{L:eq1ttc}: \begin{definition} Let $\cA$ be an abelian category.
+A full subcategory $\cE\hookrightarrow \cA$ is a \emph{$2$-tilting torsion class} if \begin{enumerate} \item $\cE$ cogenerates $\cA$; \item $\cE$ is closed under extensions in $\cA$; \item $\cE$ has kernels; \item for any exact sequence $0\to A\to X_1\to X_2\to B\to 0$ in $\cA$ with $X_i\in\cE$ for $i\in\{1,2\}$ and $A,B\in\cA$ we have $B\in\cE$. \end{enumerate} Moreover $\cE$ is endowed with a canonical Quillen exact structure whose short exact sequences are exact sequences in $\cA$ with terms in $\cE$.
+Any $1$-tilting torsion class as in Definition~\ref{D:tilttorpair} is also a $2$-tilting torsion class.

-\begin{remark} Any $2$-tilting torsion class $\cE$ is a $2$-quasi-abelian category since by Definition~\ref{D:2tiltorcl} (3) it admits kernels and by (4) it admits cokernels. \end{remark}
+Dually a \emph{$2$-cotilting torsion-free class} in $\cA$ is a full generating extension closed subcategory $\cE$ of $\cA$ admitting cokernels and closed under kernels in $\cA$. \end{definition}